-After tests are created it is possible to move and to copy them from one class to another within the same suite or from one suite to another within the same project.
+After tests are created move and copy them from one class to another within the same suite or from one suite to another within the same project.
 It is also possible to copy from the Test Library to a suite.

-When copying a class or procedure to a suite, QADirector automatically assigns a unique suite node ID to the new copy and its descendants.
-Also, when copying a class to the suite, the entire hierarchy is included, but works independently of the source.
+When copying a class or procedure to a suite the entire hierarchy is included, but works independently of the source.
 Whereas, when copying a Class Template to the suite, the hierarchy is bound to the Test Library.

-When duplicating a class or procedure, QADirector automatically assigns a unique suite node ID to the new copy and its descendants.
-This action is the same as copying, however, the test is pasted directly under the test that was duplicated.
+Duplicating is the same as copying, however, the test is pasted directly under the test that was duplicated.
 The duplicate has the same parent as its source.